scci/security-employee-tracker/readme.md

 ## Installation

-1. Upload your files to your server so that the `public` directory is hit when loading the site/application.
+1. In your command line/ssh, navigate to your site's root directory and execute `git clone https://github.com/scci/security-employee-tracker.git`.
 2. Update the files in the `config` directory.
   * `config/adldap.php` - your LDAP settings.
   * `config/auth.php` - Change the `guards => web => provider` (line 39) value to `adldap` (currently set to users for testing/validation)